-- All teachers must have an emergency cell phone, medical kit, and a list of school emergency phone numbers.
-If a phone is not available the school will supply a prepaid phone for the trip. - The school office will be informed of the cell phone number being used on the field trip. - Teachers will also take the list of each student's emergency contact information and the signed field trip permission form (which includes permission to treat) with them on the field trip. - If a child has special medical needs, a teacher who is aware of their conditions should consider requiring parents to accompany their child. - The office should be contacted and informed of all severe situations.
+- All teachers must have an emergency cell phone, medical kit, and a list of school emergency phone numbers. - The school office will be informed of the cell phone number being used on the field trip. - Teachers will also take the list of each student's emergency contact information and the signed field trip permission form (which includes permission to treat) with them on the field trip. - If a child has special medical needs, a teacher who is aware of their conditions should consider requiring parents to accompany their child. - The office should be contacted and informed of all severe situations.
 Office administration should contact the parents in most cases so the teacher can focus on the emergency at hand.